"Heart disease is the leading cause of death for both men and women, but heart disease is preventable and controllable.

 Dispense in a light-resistant, tight container.

 Manufactured by Sanofi Winthrop Industrie 1, rue de la Vierge 33440 Ambares, France.
-Distributed by: Wyeth Pharmaceuticals Inc. A subsidiary of Pfizer Inc, Philadelphia, PA 19101.
-Revised October 2011
+Distributed by: Wyeth Pharmaceuticals Inc., A subsidiary of Pfizer Inc, Philadelphia, PA 19101.
+Revised December 2013

 This monograph has been modified to include the generic and brand name in many instances.